 Medical School Costs

-So, you’re a student thinking about going to medical school but worried about the cost?
+So, you’re a student considering medical school but worried about the cost?
 We get it.
-Medical school can be costly, saddling students with hundreds-of-thousands of dollars over the course of the education.
+Medical school can be costly and saddling for students with hundreds of thousands of dollars throughout their education.
 But just how expensive is medical school?
-Well, it’s not that simple.
-Different types of schools come with different price tags.
-And costs includes things like the application fee, health insurance, and living expenses.
+Well, it’s more complicated.
+Different types of schools come with separate price tags.
+And costs include things like the application fee, health insurance, and living expenses.

 If you lump it all together, though, the price is steep, and depending on where the medical school is, the cost of attendance can be even more expensive.
-The price for an American education is more expensive than an international one, even if the education itself is comparable.
-So, read below to find out just how expensive different types of medical school can be.
+An American education is more expensive than an international one, even if the education itself is comparable.
+So, read below to find out just how different costly types of medical school can be.

 We will look at three different categories of medical school; American, International, and Caribbean.
-Before we begin, though, it’s important to note that these are broad categories, and within each one, there is some variance.
-So to get better medical school cost information, make sure you reach out to the individual school you are interested in directly.
+Before we begin, it’s important to note that these are broad categories, and there is some variance within each.
+To get better medical school cost information, make sure you reach out to the individual school you are interested in directly.

 American Medical Schools

 Some of the most prestigious medical schools in the world are located in the United States.
 But those name brands come with a high price.
-If a student wants to go to an American medical school, they need to be aware that they’ll have to shell out a premium for the brand name.
-Additionally, there are not enough spots for all the prospective students, making it very challenging academically to get in.
-We are going to break this category down into two sections, public and private schools.
+If a student wants to attend an American medical school, they need to know that they’ll have to shell out a premium for the brand name.
+Additionally, there need to be more spots for all the prospective students, making it very challenging academically to get in.
+We will break this category into two sections, public and private schools.

 Public Medical School Cost:

-The government subsidizes public medical schools, thus a prospective medical student will find public attendance costs much cheaper than their private school cohorts.
-With prestigious institutions, including UCLA, the University of Washington, and the University of Virginia, public medical schools produce some of the brightest doctors in the world, and they so at a better rate than private schools.
+The government subsidizes public medical schools.
+Thus a prospective medical student will find public attendance costs much cheaper than their private school cohorts.
+With prestigious institutions, including UCLA, the University of Washington, and the University of Virginia, public medical schools produce some of the brightest doctors in the world.
+They do so at a better rate than private schools.

 Private Medical School Cost:

-International med school is an excellent option to consider for students who are looking for an adventure, are looking for a cheaper medical education, or are afraid they won’t get into American medical universities.
-There is a wide range, so we will highlight costs across several different countries, Canada, Israel, and Australia.
-There are other countries with reputable medical schools, too, such as the UK, Ireland, and even India.
+International med school is an excellent option for students looking for an adventure, a cheaper medical education, or fear they won’t get into American medical universities.
+There is a wide range so we will highlight costs across several countries, Canada, Israel, and Australia.
+There are other countries with reputable medical schools, too, such as the UK, Ireland, and India.
 Still, the further a student gets from those three countries, the less reliable the institutions can be.

 Canadian Medical Schools

 Canada, a country known for ice, grizzly bears, hockey, and awkwardly pleasant conversations, is quietly carving out a reputation in the medical school world too.
-Canada offers stellar medical universities like the University of Toronto, McMaster University, University of British Columbia, and McGill University, at a much more affordable rate than their neighbor right down south.
+Canada offers stellar medical universities like the University of Toronto, McMaster University, University of British Columbia, and McGill University at a much more affordable rate than their neighbor right down south.
 For an American Citizen, annual medical school tuition is $23,000, and for a Canadian resident: $13,000.
-This comes out to a cost of $92,000 and $52,000 throughout the medical education.
+This comes to $92,000 and $52,000 throughout medical education.

 Israeli Medical Schools

-Israel has been among the leaders of the world in medical discoveries and science for decades now, so it’s not hard to believe that their medical universities are also some of the best on the planet.
+Israel has been among the world’s leaders in medical discoveries and science for decades, so it’s not hard to believe that their medical universities are also some of the best on the planet.
 Top Israeli medical schools include Tel Aviv University, Hebrew University of Jerusalem, and Technion Israel Institute of Technology.
-For an international student they can expect to pay around $38,000 in medical school tuition and fees – $152,000 in total.
+An international student can expect to pay around $38,000 in medical school tuition and fees – $152,000.
 However, for those lucky enough to call Israel home, the medical school costs are only a fourteenth of that.

 Australian Medical Schools